 Barcelona bursts with art and architecture, sunny beaches, happening night outs and some amazing culinary adventure.

 HOW TO REACH -flights arrive at AEROPORT DEL PRAT.
 The main station is ESTACIO SANTS.
 It takes 2 hrs 30 min to 3 hrs to reach Barcelona from Madrid.
 To get around in the city, the tram is the best way to travel.
 But with kids, one has to be sure of the elevators as some of the metro stations are very old and do not have elevators, though well maintained.
-But would suggest that families with stroller should use the bus for commuting.
-Mostly go in for bulk tickets that can be used for buses and trams.

 Travel tip for families: